ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-prebuilt-solution/index.md

 named `inventory-management-bff-solution-{initials}`
     - replacing `{initials}` with your actual initials

-- Clone the repository to your local machine

-- Go into the repository directory cloned and execute `oc sync ` command. if you are not executed previously.
+- Go into the repository directory cloned and execute the following, if you have not executed it previously:

+    ```
+    oc sync dev-{your initials}
+    ```

 - Register the pipeline [register the pipeline](/developer-intermediate/deploy-app#5.-register-the-application-in-a-devops-pipeline)